neilotoole/sq-web/content/en/docs/query/index.md

 | .actor.first_name, .actor.last_name, .film.title'
 ```

+The query above obviously very verbose.

 ### Table aliases

-That's obviously very verbose.
-We can use _table aliases_ to do better:
+We can use _table aliases_ to make the query more legible:

 ```shell
 $ sq '.actor:a